Ramon Fernandez: Post-PBA career

-After his playing career, Fernandez ran for a senatorial seat under the Nationalist People's Coalition in the 1995 elections but lost.
-In 1998, he became the first commissioner of the defunct professional league, Metropolitan Basketball Association.
+After his playing career, Fernandez ran for a senatorial seat under the Nationalist People's Coalition in 1995 but lost.
+In 1998, he became the first commissioner of the defunct professional league, the Metropolitan Basketball Association.

 In 2000, he was included in the PBA's 25 Greatest Players' list and was awarded during the league's anniversary on April 9, 2000.

 In 2003, Fernandez was named the Commissioner of the Collegiate Champions League tournament.
 A few months earlier, Fernandez was part of the Toyota Tamaraws in the Crispa-Toyota Reunion Game.
 The highlight of the event was the kick out pass of Fernandez to Jaworski, who sank a three-pointer to seal the Tamaraws' 65–61 win over their bitter rivals, the Redmanizers.

 He also became the Commissioner of the now-inactive United Regional Basketball League during its only run in 2004.

 Fernandez was also inducted in the PBA Hall of Fame and participated in the Greatest Game, a reunion of several members of the league's 25 Greatest Players, on May 30, 2005 when they lost to the TM Greats team, 96–92.

 He also ventured in several business opportunities and is currently based in Cebu, managing his flourishing "Suka ni El Presidente" brand of bottled spiced vinegar.

 In 2016, Fernandez was appointed as one of the four commissioners of the Philippine Sports Commission.

 In 2018, Fernandez was appointed to the Board of Directors for UGE Philippines, a local leader in solar energy solutions for the commercial and industrial sector - a subsidiary of UGE International.
 He first became involved with UGE in 2015 due to an interest in renewable energy advocacy.

 Fernandez became Officer in Charge of the Philippine Sports Commission in lieu of Chairperson Butch Ramirez.
 Ramirez went on leave until July 20 to attend to his sick wife.